Remus Vlad: Managerial career

 While still being an active player, Vlad started coaching juniors at Corvinul, discovering Mircea Rednic.
 In 1982 he became head coach of Corvinul after Mircea Lucescu left the team, guiding it through the 1982–83 UEFA Cup campaign, as they eliminated Grazer AK in the first round, but were defeated in the following one by FK Sarajevo.
 With a few rounds before the end of his first season, Vlad left the team because the club transferred Rednic and Ioan Andone to Dinamo București without consulting him.

 He went to coach in Divizia B at Universitatea Cluj, being brought there by the club's president Remus Câmpeanu, helping them gain promotion to the first league in his second season.
 Subsequently, Vlad led The Red Caps for three full seasons in the top-league, earning a seventh-place finish in the first season and two tenth-place finishes in the next two seasons.
 However, after the first half of the 1988–89 season he was replaced with Cornel Dinu.
 Notably, in this period he gave 18-year-old Ioan Sabău his Divizia A debut.
 In 1990 he went to coach Gloria Bistrița in Divizia B, helping them earn a first-ever promotion to the first league.
 Vlad returned to "U" Cluj for the 1992–93 Divizia A season, finishing it in 11th place.
 He then started the following season by working as the club's technical director, with Dan Anca serving as head coach.
 In 1994 he returned to Gloria Bistrița, first as head coach.
 Shortly afterwards he became Gloria's technical director and together with coach Constantin Cârstea, they helped the club win its first trophy, the 1993–94 Cupa României, after a 1–0 win over Universitatea Craiova in the final.

 In January 1995, Vlad became head coach of Dinamo București, taking the club from the seventh place and finishing third.
 Thus they qualified to the 1995–96 UEFA Cup where they were eliminated in the preliminary round by Levski Sofia with 2–1 on aggregate.
 He left the club in November 1995.
 Vlad returned to Gloria Bistrița once again, reaching the 1996 Cupa României final which was lost with 3–1 to Steaua București.
 He also led the team in the 1996–97 Cup Winners' Cup, helping them eliminate Valletta in the qualifying round, being eliminated with 2–1 on aggregate by Gabriel Batistuta's Fiorentina in the first round.
 From 1999 to 2000 he worked for eight months at Olimpia Satu Mare.
 Vlad had his last coaching spell from 2002 until 2004 at Gloria Bistrița with which he finished the 2002–03 season in third place.
-Afterwards he would work for on several occasions as a technical director.
+Afterwards he would work for Gloria on several occasions as a technical director.

 Vlad has a total of 355 matches as a manager in the Romanian top-division, Divizia A, consisting of 144 victories, 63 draws and 148 losses, also totaling 20 matches led in European competitions.